WildChild83/BlastForth/Word-Reference.md

 `+culminate` *( R: limit index -- limit index' )*  "plus culminate"
 `-culminate` *( R: limit index -- limit index' )*  "minus culminate"
 `/culminate` *( R: limit index -- limit index' )*  "slash culminate"
 Similar to `leave` except these merely adjust the loop parameters so that the loop terminates at the end of the current iteration.
 The current loop iteration continues and finishes normally.
-Which version of `culminate` you should use depends on which version of `loop` you're in, and whether the step value is positive or negative.
-Here are the rules:
+Which version of `culminate` you should use depends on which version of `loop` you're in, and whether the step value is positive or negative:

 Use `culminate` with `loop`.
 If the step value is *positive*, use `+culminate` with `+loop` and `-culminate` with `-loop`.